 We’ve listened to what tenants and the community have said and we’re committed to addressing this issue.
 The new laws will make social housing communities safer by providing clearer rules to manage incidents of antisocial behaviour by social housing tenants.

-The new laws allow for:
+The laws allow for:

-To support these laws, new policies and processes have been developed for tenants which will ensure the system is fair for all.
+To support these laws, policies and processes have been developed for tenants which will ensure the system is fair for all.